phrutis/wif500/README.md

 hahaha I went through everything, it's empty.</br> It's fake.
 I don't understand anything, but you still help me.</br>
 I have a telegram full of similar messages. </br>
-It's hard to answer the same questions to everyone.</br>
-Write such questions in the [questions to the program](https://github.com/phrutis/wif500/issues/5). </br>
-Prompt each other, who figured it out, help, discuss it there. </br>
 Questions not related to the challenge do not write to me.<hr>

 phrutis why are you deleting hunters and being so demanding on screenshots?</br>